ytnobody/WWW--MetXML/README.md

 ## $metxml->source( %attr )

-Send request to MetXML API and Returns WWW::MetXML::Source instance.
+Send request to MetXML API and Returns WWW::MetXML::SourceList instance.

 Arguments will append or overwrite if you specify it in argument.